goa225/CatDogClassificationCNN/README.md

 # CatDogClassificationCNN
-CNN classification of cats from dogs.
+CNN classification of cats from dogs for project in class MATH435 @ CSU Fall 2024.